Skip to content

 Then it serves your video to a test group.
 Based on how they react – watch time, comments, shares, scroll speed – the algorithm decides who else to show it to.

-If your collective reading is about relationships, the algorithm figures that out.
-And it starts showing your video to people who’ve been watching other relationship content.
+If your collective reading is about a relationship ending, the algorithm figures that out pretty quickly.
+And it starts showing your video to people who’ve been watching other breakup content.
 People who’ve been searching for answers about their love life.
 People whose behaviour suggests they’re going through heartbreak or loneliness.

 You’re not using hashtags.
 You’re not consciously targeting anyone.